postgresml/postgresml/pgml-sdks/python/pgml/README.md

 ### Prerequisites
 Before you begin, make sure you have the following:

-- **PostgresML Database**: Ensure you have a PostgresML database version >`2.3.1`.
+- PostgresML Database: Ensure you have a PostgresML database version >`2.3.1`.
 You can spin up a database using [Docker](https://github.com/postgresml/postgresml#installation) or [sign up for a free GPU-powered database](https://postgresml.org/signup).
 Set the `PGML_CONNECTION` environment variable to the connection string of your PostgresML database.
 If not set, the SDK will use the default connection string for your local installation `postgres://postgres@127.0.0.1:5433/pgml_development`.

 - Python version >=3.8.1

+- `postgresql` command line utility
+  - Ubuntu: `sudo apt install libpq-dev`
+  - Centos/Fedora/Cygwin/Babun: `sudo yum install libpq-devel`
+  - Mac: `brew install postgresql`

 ### Installation